gcornetta/piwrapper/README.md

 3. automatic service discovery and fabrication batch routing based on geographic proximity

 <p align="justify">
-A **NEWTON** Fab Lab (see Fig. 1) is implemented as a two-level architecture that can be accessed through a Fab Lab Gateway (that we also call the Pi-Gateway).
+A <b>NEWTON</b> Fab Lab (see Fig. 1) is implemented as a two-level architecture that can be accessed through a Fab Lab Gateway (that we also call the Pi-Gateway).
 The Gateway task is forwarding the incoming fabrication requests to one the networked digital fabrication machines.
-Each networked machine can be accessed through a hardware/software **machine wrapper** (that we also call the Pi-Wrapper).
+Each networked machine can be accessed through a hardware/software <b>machine wrapper</b> (that we also call the Pi-Wrapper).
 </p>

 <figure>